McFaulds Cu-Zn-Ag VMS Deposits

 The McFaulds volcanogenic massive sulphide (VMS) deposits were the first discoveries in the ROF and spurred the initial staking rush in 2002-2003.
 Since then, ten Cu-Zn rich VMS deposits have been identified on the property, two of which (MCF No.1 and No.3) have calculated resources.
 In 2015 Noront acquired an 85% interest in the McFaulds property through the acquisition of Cliffs Natural Resources’ assets in the ROF.
 The McFaulds property is now held jointly between Noront (85%) and KWG Resources (15%).

 Starting in late 2016, Noront renewed its interest in the area by systematically compiling and reviewing historic geological, geochemical, and geophysical datasets, including re-logging one-quarter of all historical drill holes at McFaulds and acquiring a high-resolution airborne magnetic survey which forms the basis for our current geological model.
-Following up on this initial work, in 2017 Noront completed ground and borehole EM surveys and executed its first ever drill program at McFaulds which led to the discovery of a new sulphide deposit, MCF No. 8, located in the footwall of the high-grade MCF No.3 deposit.
+Following up on this initial work, in 2017 Noront completed ground and borehole EM surveys and executed its first ever drill program at McFaulds which led to the discovery of a new sulphide deposit, MCF No. 8, located 175m into the footwall of the high-grade MCF No.3 deposit.
 Subsequent drilling has identified an additional two VMS exhalative horizons, MCF No.9 and No.10.

 Noront is actively exploring the area through the integration of new data from geophysical surveys and diamond drilling with historical results and a refined deposit model.

 Deposit Geology & Mineralization